Justia 10

 Law Professor and Author

-St Pete probate attorney Jim Martin’s experience includes teaching law students as an adjunct professor of law at Stetson University College of Law for over ten years, authoring 5,000 pages of legal forms for his books published by West Publishing, writing articles for law journals, and achieving the highest attorney ratings on Super Lawyers, Martindale, and Avvo.
-He is a member of the Real Property, Probate, and Trust Law Section of The Florida Bar.
+Florida probate attorney James W. Martin’s experience includes teaching law students as an adjunct professor of law at Stetson University College of Law for fifteen years, authoring 5,000 pages of legal forms for his books published by West Publishing, writing articles for law journals, and achieving the highest attorney ratings on Super Lawyers, Martindale, and Avvo.
+He is a member of the Real Property, Probate, and Trust Law Section of The Florida Bar and a former member of The Florida Bar Probate Rules Committee.

-During the pandemic Jim wrote five books for attorneys that are available on Amazon and Barnes and Noble.
+During the pandemic James W. Martin wrote five books for attorneys that are available on Amazon and Barnes and Noble and that are useful in probate cases.
 For real estate attorneys, he wrote Florida Real Estate Sales Contracts: A Collection of Forms for Lawyers and Florida Real Estate Lease Agreements: A Collection of Forms for Lawyers.
 For corporate and business attorneys, he wrote How To Form a Florida LLC or Limited Liability Company: A Guide for Lawyers and How To Form a Florida Business Corporation: A Guide for Lawyers.
 And for nonprofit attorneys, he wrote How To Form a Florida Nonprofit Corporation: A Guide for Lawyers.

 Practice Areas